hannah-hill/octopus/README.md

 I also would have liked to spend more time on styling.
 I'm happy with the outcome compared to the provided design, but the reponsive design and accessibility could be improved.

-Finally, I would have preferred to try taking a TDD approach to building the app, where I tested each aspect of the app's fucntionality before moving on to the next.
+Finally, I would have preferred to try taking a TDD approach to building the app, where I tested each aspect of the app's functionality before moving on to the next.

 ## Technologies Used